Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 • "I believe in you, even when you don't believe in yourself"

-Sometimes, self-criticism interferes with daily functioning so much that you need professional help.
-Cognitive Behavioral Therapy (CBT) is particularly effective for this.
+Sometimes, self-criticism can interfere with daily functioning, and you might need professional help.
+Cognitive Behavioural Therapy (CBT) is particularly effective for this.
 A therapist can help you:

-• Identify thought patterns you might go unnoticed
+• Identify thought patterns that might go unnoticed

 • Develop healthier ways to evaluate yourself

-• Work through underlying issues that fuel self-criticism
+• Work through the underlying issues that fuel self-criticism

 • Build self-compassion skills